thiagodnf/jacof/README.md

 The main concepts used in ACO are based on real ants such as an artificial pheromone trail used to communication among the ants, a sequence of local moves to find the shortest path and a stochastic decision policy

+The below figure shows an example of an ant building its solution traversing the graph starting from vertex 6 and reaching the vertex 4, obtaining as solution the path {6-2-3-4}.

 ![alt tag](https://raw.githubusercontent.com/thiagodnf/jacof/master/src/main/resources/path.png)